 You are making a long term commitment to a relationship with someone you hope you can trust and could lose a lot if it doesn’t work out.

-Franchising in Australia is regulated bu the Franchising Code of Conduct but the Franchise Agreement is still key to the parties’ rights and obligations.
+Franchising in Australia is regulated by the Franchising Code of Conduct but the Franchise Agreement is still key to the parties’ rights and obligations.

-When buying a new or established Franchise business it is essential that you obtain independent legal advice.
+When buying a new or established Franchise business in NSW or Australia it is essential that you obtain independent legal advice.
 This is particularly so as in most cases the Franchise Agreement and any marketing material contain significant disclaimers and no reliance clauses that affect your ability to rely on anything you have been told by the Franchisor.

 Operations Manuals & Disclosure Statements